emdubb/up-the-river/README.md

 - [ ] As a group of players, I want to play on a computer, tablet, and phone so that I can play anywhere.
 - [ ] As a player I want to be able to add more players mid way through the game
 - [ ] As a group of players, if there are more than 6 people I want to add a second deck of cards (there will never be more than 12)
+- [ ] As a group of players, when I start a new game - I want to have the option to write a rule or punishment or randomly choose one.

 ##Pseudocode